r11454008/git-papers/journal.md

-#This is my super cool paper.
+#This is Our super cool paper.
-Writen by: ME!
+Writen by: ME & John!

 ## Introduction